voscarmv/voscarmv/README.md

 # `Hello, World! 🌎`

-I'm Oscar Mier 👨‍💻 I currently looking for new job opportunities!
+Hi, I'm Oscar 👨‍💻 I'm looking for new job opportunities!

 You can follow my journey as a web developer on: